NellyBoi18/Deckd-Out/README.md

 #### Technology Stack

 User Interface Frontend:
-- Technologies: React.js, javascript, HTML, CSS
+- Technologies: Java
 - Purpose: This layer handles the presentation and interactivity with the user, delivering a responsive and accessible experience.

 Backend:
-- Technologies: JAVA, Node.js
+- Technologies: Java
 - Purpose: The backend serves as the bridge between the frontend and the game engine, handling requests, and processing the game logic.

 Game Engine:
-- Technologies: Java or Unity Engine if it's a graphical game
+- Technologies: Java
 - Purpose: The core of the game's operation, managing game state, enforcing rules, and running the main game loop.

 Game Logic:
-- Technologies: Java and javascript
+- Technologies: Java
 - Purpose: Implements the specific rules and mechanics of each game (Cribbage, Euchre, Spades, Sheepshead), including scoring calculations and decision-making.

 Networking:
 - Technologies: Java sockets for network communication, and Java RMI (Remote Method Invocation) for distributed object applications.
 - Purpose: To handle multiplayer interactions, synchronization of game state across clients, and to facilitate communication with the backend for authentication and database interactions.

 User Authentication:
 - Technologies: JSON Web Tokens (JWT)
 - Purpose: To securely identify users and manage sessions, ensuring that users can securely log in and interact with the system.

 Database:
 - Technologies: SQL Database ( MySQL or NoSQL)
 - Purpose: To store user information, game states, scores, and potentially complex game-related data structures.

 Score Calculation (Specific to Each Game):
-- Technologies: Java methods and classes specifically tailored to handle the scoring systems of Cribbage, Euchre, Spades, and Sheepshead.
+- Technologies: Java
 - Purpose: To calculate and maintain scores based on the rules of Cribbage, Euchre, Spades, and Sheepshead, respectively.

 #### Database